JhonnatanMc/rip-python-server/README.md

 It enables the use of Arduino, MATLAB, RedPitaya (and many more) programs through the Internet as webservices.

 Check the tutorial videos at: https://www.youtube.com/playlist?list=PLKbjDA4ggHA-alv1g74xmLMv1pp5r3d3y

+This tool is not maintained or updated anymore.
+For a more recent version of RIP-Python contact ldelatorre@nebsyst.com